pm2-hive/pm2-hive.github.io/docs/features/startup.md

 ### Generating a Startup Script

-To automatically generate and configuration a startup script just type the command (without sudo):
+To automatically generate and configuration a startup script just type the command (without sudo) `pm2 startup`:

 ```bash
 $ pm2 startup